Invisalign Massapequa Park · Long Island

 Will I need to wear a retainer after using Invisalign?

 Yes!
-A retainer will make sure that your newly straightened teeth will maintain their new positions.
+A retainer will make sure that your newly straightened teeth maintain their new positions.
 Without it, they would slowly drift back to where they started.
 Usually, a patient will be asked to wear their retainer full-time right after finishing Invisalign.
 After a few months, they can then switch to just wearing it to bed.

 What happens if I lose an Invisalign tray?

 There’s no need to worry—this happens all the time.
 Just give our team a call, and we’ll let you know what to do next.
 Depending on where you are in your treatment timeline, you may be asked to put on your previous set of trays or progress to the next one a bit early.
-If a replacement is absolutely necessary, we will try to get one to you as quickly as possible.
+If a replacement is necessary, we will try to get one to you as quickly as possible.
 This won’t cost extra since the price of replacement trays will already be included in what you’re paying.